SafeMoon Price Tops $0.0000 on Top Exchanges (SAFEMOON)

-SafeMoon (SAFEMOON) traded flat against the US dollar during the 24-hour period ending at 22:00 PM E.T. on July 28th.
-During the last seven days, SafeMoon has traded flat against the US dollar.
-SafeMoon has a market capitalization of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.
-One SafeMoon token can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
+SafeMoon (SAFEMOON) traded flat against the U.S. dollar during the 1-day period ending at 18:00 PM ET on July 29th.
+During the last week, SafeMoon has traded flat against the U.S. dollar.
+One SafeMoon token can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+SafeMoon has a market cap of $2.80 million and $3.15 worth of SafeMoon was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.